banner-aviation-catalog-image

 Division: Aviation

 In this course, the student will gain the skills, knowledge, and experience to receive endorsement for the FAA Practical Test.
 Students will learn in a Piper Super Cub on floats as they demonstrate maneuvers and landings.
 Course requires 5 flight hours, 1.2 hours of pre/post, and 1 hour of ground instruction.
-Hourly rates effective March 2022 are $59/hour for ground instruction and $224/hour for the aircraft and flight instructor.
+Hourly rates effective August 2025 are $62/hour for ground instruction and $247/hour for the aircraft and flight instructor.
+Pilot weight restrictions may apply in this aircraft.
+Completion of the FAA Commercial Single Engine Sea checkride is required to successfully complete this course.
 Group 2 course.

 AVF 283 - Upset Maneuver Training